friedgreenrepos/python-geo-utils/README.md

 ### Prerequisites
 - python 3
 - everything specified in `requirements.txt`.

-(if you have problems installing package wxPython see [here](https://wiki.wxpython.org/How%20to%20install%20wxPython))

 ## Down To Business
 Each script has a very specific funcionality and also a strict I/O file handling.